vtlanglois/vtlanglois.github.io/code-review.md

 I really wonder if `interfaces` are how I should be implementing these. maybe just an object works?
 Further research is needed.

 `Year` interface is perfect, no notes.
 Same with `Semester`. `CollegeClass` is also future-proofing if I want to include HS classes, but honestly just calling them classes is fine.
+(OH WAIT class is keyword, so nvm).

 I wonder if I should include all my `type`s in one class?
 I'll keep `In Progress` as an option, again, for future-proofing